Terms + Conditions

 - for invoices over $1000, the client may (i) as agreed in writing, pay in full prior to commencement of services, or pay 50% prior to commencement of services with the balance payable prior to return of the edited document.

 - A 10% discount may be provided to selected clients for payment in full in advance**.
 Any discount will be reflected in the invoice.
-(Please note that a discount will not apply to accounts where a third party is either paying the invoice directly or reimbursing the client).
+(Please note that a discount will not apply to accounts where a third party is paying the invoice on behalf of the client).

 16. Where payment is to be made by a third party the invoice will be directed to the third party and will request payment in full, payable in accordance with the agreed terms.

 17. Where the client elects to have the cost of editing paid directly by a third party, but where there is no arrangement between the third party and workwisewords, the client will still be responsible for the invoice. workwisewords may agree to extended payment terms where evidence has been presented that funds are available, to allow funds to be paid; however, the client remains responsible for the account and any unpaid amount.